My DCMA: Peter Kloc, lead quality assurance specialist

 |0

-This work, My DCMA: Peter Kloc, lead quality assurance specialist, by Cheryl Jamieson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, My DCMA: Peter Kloc, lead quality assurance specialist, by Jason Kaneshiro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT